netguru/videochatguru-android/README.md

 ## About
 VideoChatGuru is an open-source solution written entirely in Kotlin, based on a [WebRTC](https://webrtc.org/native-code/android/) implementation.
 It’s not bound with any service, and you are free to choose whether you are going to use an established service provider or host your own.
 VideoChatGuru prioritises peer-to-peer connections, thanks to which we reduce delays to a minimum.

 VideoChatGuru wraps the [WebRTC](https://webrtc.org/native-code/android/) API, providing a friendlier access to its features that you are going to need for implementing video chats.
-We also provide our Chatroulette example implementation, so that you can see VideoChatGuru in action.
+We also provide our Chat&Roll example implementation, so that you can see VideoChatGuru in action.
 Thanks to the fact that we used Firebase for signalling, it should be much easier to learn and understand how webRTC signalling works by observing it unfold live.

 ## VideoChatGuru setup
 - Create layout for your Video Chat - you will need to provide two SurfaceViewRenderer views for remote and local video.